Towards More Robust and Accurate Sequential Recommendation with Cascade-guided Adversarial Training: Experiments

 We illustrate the learning curves of the two training phases in Figure \ref{fig:learning_curve}.
 As shown in the figures, the base models converge in the first $500$ epochs of pre-training.
 Training for more epochs can hardly benefits the trained models.
 However, when applying the Cascade-guided Adversarial Training, the ranking accuracy can be quickly improved further, especially in the next $100$ steps.

 We also consider a related question: what should be the magnitude of the adversarial perturbations?
-Too little perturbation may not sufficiently improve the models' robustness.
-On the contrary, if the magnitudes of the perturbations are too large, the model may not learn any useful information.
-The magnitude of perturbations is controlled by the hyper-parameter $\epsilon$ in Eq. \eqref{eq:FGSM_1} and Eq. \eqref{eq:FGSM_2}.
+The magnitude of adversarial perturbations, controlled by hyper-parameter $\epsilon$ in Eq. \eqref{eq:FGSM_1} and \eqref{eq:FGSM_2}, impacts the model's robustness.
+Minor perturbations might not enhance robustness, while excessive perturbations can hinder learning.
 We perform ablation studies on $\epsilon$, by setting its value from $0.1$ to $50$ as shown in Figure \ref{fig:epsilon}.
-The first observation is our proposed adversarial training algorithm is effective for a range of $\epsilon$ values.
-Even a very small number of $\epsilon$ (e.g., $1$) can significantly improve the models' performance.
+We find our algorithm effective across a spectrum of $\epsilon$.
+Even with small values like $1$, can significantly improve the models' performance.
 The method shows the best performance when $\epsilon \in [10, 20]$ for the both base recommendation models.
 When $\epsilon$ is larger than $30$, the models' accuracy start to drop, suggesting that the adversarial perturbations are too large, and useful information is lost during training.

 As in Eq.\eqref{eq:cascade}, each interaction has two types of cascade effects on other interactions (i.e., cascade effects on direct later interactions and cascade effects on the interactions from other sequences).
-Additionally, we do ablation study about how each component of cascade effects contribute to the final performance.
-As shown in Table \ref{tab:ablation_cas}, only consider single type of cascade effects can still improve the trained models.
-However, the adversarial training method shows the best performance when considering both cascade effects.
+Please refer to supplementary materials for ablation study about how each component of cascade effects contribute to the final performance.